liufengyun/oopsla23-artifact/README.md

 ```

 This is expected to produce 110 warnings.
 This includes the four types of initialization time irrelevance violations described in the paper, the violatation of partial ordering, and warnings relating to pattern matches that the checker skipped due to not yet supporting evaluation of them.

+The SBT shell can be exited with `Ctrl + D` and entered again with `cd /home/dotty && sbt`.